ctrlplusb/easy-peasy/website/docs/docs/api/store.md

     store.getState().todos.items; // ["Buy shoes"]
     ```

+    When executed you will be returned an object containing the following properties:

+    - `resolveRehydration` (() => Promise)

+      If you are utilising [`persist`](/docs/api/persist.html) within your dynamically added model, and the configured storage engine is asynchronous then you can execute this helper function to get a handle on a `Promise` that resolves when the data for your dynamically added model has rehydrated.

   - `clearMockedActions` (Function)

     If the `mockActions` configuration value was passed to the `createStore` then calling this function clears the list of mocked actions that have been tracked by the store.
 This is useful in the context of testing - especially thunks and listeners.